TDS on Purchase of Goods

 Ans: – As per Circular 17/2020 dated 29.09.2020, it was clarified that in respect of Motor Vehicles valuing less than 10 Lakhs, TCS would be applicable u/s 206C(1H).
 Applying the same principle, TDS shall be applicable on the purchase of Motor Vehicles valuing less than Rs.
 10 Lakhs.

-Ques 8.
-What will be the applicability of TDS where the value of goods and labour is not separately mentioned in the invoice?
+Q-8.
+What is the applicability of TDS in case the invoice does not mention the value of goods and labour separately?

-Ans: – This is a case of Works Contract where TDS provisions u/s 194C are applicable.
-Now, as per the Non-applicability provisions of Section 194Q, TDS shall not be applicable on such transactions.
+Ans: – This relates to Works Contract wherein TDS provisions u/s 194C are applicable.
+Now, as per the Non-applicability of Section 194Q provisions, on such transactions – TDS shall not be applicable.

 Ans: – Section 194Q states that TDS shall be deducted at the time of payment or credit whichever is earlier, so TDS shall be deducted at the time of advance payment.
 One condition one has to keep in mind is the intention of the advance.
 If the advance is paid with the intention of adjusting in future purchases then TDS shall be deducted, but if the intention is of loan or deposit then no TDS shall be deducted.